Kitware/CMake/Help/command/find_library.rst

 framework is used as a library, CMake will use a ``-framework A``, and a ``-F<fullPath>`` to link the framework to the target.

+.. versionadded:: 3.28

+  The library found can now be a ``.xcframework`` folder.

 If the :variable:`CMAKE_FIND_LIBRARY_CUSTOM_LIB_SUFFIX` variable is set all search paths will be tested as normal, with the suffix appended, and with all matches of ``lib/`` replaced with